 The Home Archivist opted for the most streamlined needle-drop solution, with the internal SYNOPSIS soundcard fitted inside the PHLUX-AI unit and the RIAA expansion option.
-She uses the Hi-Res precision upscaling algorithm in the Stereo Lab app' to double the sample-rate of single-rate files and increase the bit depth to 24-bit with a precision dithering algorithm.4 The only user input (apart from setting the monitoring volume) is to select between the RIAA equalised record monitor (on the RIAA output connector), and the SYNOPSIS soundcard output (on the OUT connector).
-The striped input stage symbol reflects the choice of cartridge options available which include: moving-magnet; moving-coil; strain-gauge; and PHLUX-active.
-In this case, the Archivist opted for a MM-bridge configuration.
+She uses the Hi-Res precision upscaling algorithm in the Stereo Lab app' to double the sample-rate of single-rate files and increase the bit depth to 24-bit with a precision dithering algorithm.

+The only user input (apart from setting the monitoring volume) is to select between the RIAA equalised record monitor (on the RIAA output connector), and the SYNOPSIS soundcard output (on the OUT connector).
+The striped input stage symbol reflects the choice of cartridge options available which include: moving-magnet; movingcoil; strain-gauge; and PHLUX-active.
+In this case, the Archivist opted for a PHLUX-active type cartridge.
+This choice has the added advantage that the Bridge Balance control acts as a fine level control which she uses to "tweak" the record level into the SYNOPSIS soundcard.

-4 Hi-Res may be selected as a specific process in Stereo Lab or it may be enabled as a default processing for all files within the Settings menu.
+Hi-Res may be selected as a specific process in Stereo Lab or it may be enabled as a default processing for all files within the Settings menu.